matsumotory/ngx_mruby/docs/class_and_method/README.md

 You can pass a hash instead of the string.

-FIXME: @pyama do we really need Utils.encode_parameters?
+TODO: do we really need Utils.encode_parameters?
 It is called in sub_request().
 Also is the following comment in test/conf/nginx.conf still true?
 "# BUG?: using Nginx::Utils.encode_parameters is sometimes missing call method for fiber_proc"